cheesyminecart/cheesyminecart.github.io/about.markdown

 **Graphics:**

 - I make graphics for my personal projects, which you can find [here](https://www.instagram.com/p/DJya8hrJ53R/) and [here](https://www.reddit.com/r/Stellaris/comments/1fmzhmh/the_galactic_core_on_the_eve_of_the_human_civil/).
 I am open to positions where I will have to make and design posters.
-See  for more.
+See Features for more.

 - In addition, I draw my own XKCD-like comics for [MindNiche](mindniche.org).
 Feel free to give criticism!